 NASH is a “hidden epidemic” and soon to be number one cause of liver transplants

-Today British Liver Trust, is pleased to recognize International Non-Alcohol related Steatohepatitis (NASH) Day and unite with the Global Liver Institute in the fight against NASH.
+The British Liver Trust, is supporting International Non-Alcohol related Steatohepatitis (NASH) Day today.
+We are working in partnership with the Global Liver Institute in the fight against NASH.
 Over 50 organizations worldwide are coming together today to raise awareness for NASH and promote early intervention, which affects more than 115 million people worldwide.

 “NASH is a silent epidemic that affects millions worldwide and we must address on a global scale.
 We are pleased to be joining together with many other groups around the world to help raise awareness and to address this silent epidemic,” says Pamela Healy OBE, Chief Executive, British Liver Trust.